Later Vedas

 Elam (Iran).
 Finally after five centuries Babylon was conquered back by native ruler Nebuchandrezzar I in 1125 from the Kassites.
 Around the same the Hittites (Turkey) were

-Assyrians becoming more and more powerful.
+declining and the Assyrians becoming more and more powerful.
 The first Assyrian Empire was established around the same time.
 Also Israel was getting formed.

 Reference and Useful Links